-- ◆ The most important development in the global economy during the last three and a half decades is the reform and opening of the Chinese economy and its participation in the World. - ◆ As a result, the centre of gravity of the global economy, in terms of both GDP and international trade, has been gradually shifting from North America and Western Europe to East Asia, and within East Asia from Japan to China.
+Global Economic Trends: The Shifting Center of Gravity of the World Economy • The most important development in the global economy during the past four decades is the reform and opening of the Chinese economy and its participation in the world. • As a result, the center of gravity of the global economy, in terms of both GDP and international trade, has been gradually shifting from North America and Western Europe to East Asia, and within East Asia from Japan to China.